open-telemetry/opentelemetry-php/script/semantic-conventions/README.md

 ```

 Use this output as a basis for updating the relevant deprecations file and generate a second time to include them in the final output.

+## Update tests

+Update `tests/Integration/Config/configurations/kitchen-sink.yaml`'s `resource.schema_url` value to the latest, as merging resources
+with different schema URLs is a merging error, per spec.